nus-cs2103-AY2223S1/ip/docs/README.md

 1. Ensure you have Java `11` or above installed in your Computer.
 2. Download the latest duke.jar from [here](https://github.com/LianGuoYang/ip)
 3. Copy the file to the folder you want to use as the *home folder* for Smart.
-4. Double-click the file to start the app.
+4. Double click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 ![Smart Example](Screen.png)
 5. Type the command in the command box and press Enter to execute it. e.g. typing `list` and pressing Enter will show the list of tasks.